collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql/edit.rst

 			id,
 			table,
 			idno,
-			errors {code, message, bundle},
-			warnings { message, bundle}
+			errors { idno, code, message, bundle }, warnings { idno, code, message, bundle }, info { idno, code, message, bundle }
 		}
 	}

 For non-preferred labels, which take an option label `type` value, you may also pass ``type`` in the bundle specification.
 If it is omitted the default type will be used.

 Note that all bundles are assumed to be bound to the table to which you are adding the record.
 To manage relationships between records use the ``addRelationship``, ``editRelationship``, ``deleteRelationship`` and ``deleteAllRelationships`` `mutations <#creating-relationships>`_ described below.
+You may also create relationships within the ``add`` mutation using the ``relationships`` parameter described below.

-The ``add`` mutation can return the internal CollectiveAccess ``id`` value for the newly created record, the ``table`` of the record (always the same as the table parameter passed in the mutation), the idno value (which may be calculated using a server-side policy and differ from the passed value) and a list of errors and warnings that may have occurred during the add operation.
-Errors indicate failures and include a numeric error code, a descriptive message and the name of the bundle the error affects.
+The ``add`` mutation can return the internal CollectiveAccess ``id`` value for the newly created record, the ``table`` of the record (always the same as the table parameter passed in the mutation), the idno value (which may be calculated using a server-side policy and differ from the passed value) and a list of errors, warnings and informational messages related to the add operation.
+Errors indicate failures and include an error code, the idno of the affected record, a descriptive message and the name of the bundle the error affects.
 Non-bundle-specific errors will have a bundle code of ``GENERAL``.
-Warnings are purely advisory and include a message and related bundle name.
+Warnings indicate possible error conditions and issues, and are purely advisory.
+Informational messages (``info``) provide details about processing stages of the mutation, including how existing records may or may not have been matched, and if related records may have been created.
+Both ``warnings`` and ``info`` messages have a simliar structure to ``error``.

 Multiple adds and hierarchies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~